 The High Peaks Scenic Byway winds around the Adirondacks highest peaks and picturesque waterways.
 It’s a fantastic gateway to sites for fishing, boating, biking, hiking, and whitewater rafting.
 Midway between Manhattan and Montreal, the Lakes to Locks Passage highlights Lake Champlain—a recreational treasure and strategic site during historic battles.
 Stop in mountain villages to shop or explore the region by bicycle, canoe, kayak, or scenic train rides.

 Take a drive along Scenic Route 90, winding through gorgeous Finger Lakes wine country and rolling farmland.
 From Ithaca, the Cayuga Lake Byway heads north to the Montezuma National Wildlife Refuge—linking four state parks, 19 wineries and women’s history sites.

-The Great Lakes Seaway Trail, named one of the Top 9 Great American Drives by Budget Travel, stretches for 500 miles connecting the St. Lawrence River, the Great Lakes and Niagara Falls.
+The Great Lakes Seaway Trail, named one of the Top 9 Great American Drives by Budget Travel, stretches for 500 miles connecting the St. Lawrence River, the Great Lakes, and Niagara Falls.
 The route features over 25 lighthouses, War of 1812 military history, and nature centers.
 Options along the way include world-class sportfishing, wine tasting, and the Seaway Trail Discovery Center.

 Getting there is half the fun of New York scenic byways!